xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+Why is it that we rejoice at a birth and grieve at a funeral?
+It is because we are not the person involved.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"